Watch video: Cruciate ligament disease in dogs - the consult

 "Bionic Vet", Noel Fitzpatrick, outlines some of the implications of this kind of surgery.

 Zack, a Bernese Mountain Dog, suffers from cruciate ligament disease.
-At the 11 minute mark, we see graphic images of Noel carrying out a surgery called TPLO to correct the problem.
+In this video, we see Noel carrying out a surgery called TPLO (tibial plateau levelling osteotomy) to correct the problem.

 As with all treatment, Noel guards against a "one size fits all" approach and reminds us that different treatments are appropriate for different dogs.
 He also explains some of the possible complications, including infection risk, implant problem risk and delayed miniscal tear.